Colorado Middle Income Housing Authority logo.

 MIHA in the News

-Denver Voice: Gov. Polis proposes plan to build more housing as units for low-income Coloradans disappearOEDIT Press Release: OEDIT Announces Former San Miguel County Commissioner as Head of New Innovative Housing Programs
+CO Public Radio: Gov. Polis proposes plan to build more housing as units for low-income Coloradans disappearOEDIT Press Release: OEDIT Announces Former San Miguel County Commissioner as Head of New Innovative Housing Programs

 Links & Resources